Finalist for 2015 National Poetry Series;

 I’m So Fine is an accumulation of the speaker’s seeming “chance” encounters with men until Khadijah Queen unzips these “chance” meetings to their bones exposing this: there is no “chance” no “un-intention” no “misunderstanding” when it comes to the language andgestures men are forever devising and revising against the female body’s sexualities and desires.
 This is an accumulation that is the feminine memory, that has had enough, that has disengaged from the old to create a new layering. — Natalie Diaz

 Khadijah Queen is the author of Conduit (Akashic Books 2008), Black Peculiar (Noemi Press 2011), and Fearful Beloved (Argos Books 2015).
 As part of the Leslie Scalapino Award for Innovative Women Performance Writers, Litmus Press published her verse play Non-Sequitur in 2015.
 Fiona Templeton's The Relationship theater company staged a full production off-Broadway at Theaterlab NYC from December 10 - 20, 2015.
-Individual poems and prose appear in Fence, Tin House, Buzzfeed, Hyperallergic, Gulf Coast and widely elsewhere.
-Reviews of her work can be found in BOMB Magazine, SCOUT, Publishers Weekly, Los Angeles Review, Open Letters Monthly, Kenyon Review, Boston Review, and other publications.
+Individual poems and prose appear in The American Poetry Review, Fence, Tin House, Buzzfeed, Hyperallergic, Gulf Coast, and widely elsewhere.
+Reviews of her work can be found in The New Yorker, BOMB Magazine, Los Angeles Review, Kenyon Review, and other publications.
 Her fifth book, I'm So Fine: A List of Famous Men & What I Had On was published by YesYes Books in March 2017.
-Queen is currently core faculty in poetry and playwriting for the Mile-High MFA in creative writing at Regis University, and is Visiting Scholar in Creative Writing at University of Colorado, Boulder.
+Queen is an Assistant Professor of Creative Writing at University of Colorado in Boulder, and serves as core faculty in poetry for the Mile-High MFA in Creative Writing at Regis University.